Things to Do in Madrid with Kids: the best activites for all ages

 Jardines del Generalife Granada

 From María Luisa to Alamillo to the banks of the Guadalquivir, Seville’s parks are a defense against the hot summers and a cheap way to relax.
-Bring a picnic lunch for a cheap dining option, or come prepared for an afternoon siesta.
+Grab a hammock or blanket, bring a picnic lunch for a cheap dining option, or come prepared for an afternoon siesta.
+Bonus points if you bring a litrona of beer for a botellón!

 Shop at a local’s market